mt0erfztxt/magnito/README.md

 * Allow to specify subset of entity attributes that must be in result - currently JSONB field content returned as-is.
 * Allow to use LIMIT in resources.
 * Allow to specify name of JSONB field - currently `resource` is used everywhere.
-* Check whether idea can be expanded to 'traditional' (non JSONB-based) entities.
+* Check whether idea can be expanded to 'traditional' (non JSONB-based) entities or not.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 mt0erfztxt

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.